jsfiddle/togetherjs/README.md

 walkabout.js
 ============

-An automatic jQuery tester.
+An automatic jQuery app tester.

-This code figures out what your application is waiting for, and does it.
+This code figures out what your application is paying attention to, and does it.
 It fills in fields with random values.
 It finds the events you listen for and fires those events.
 It finds internal links (like `<a href="#foo">`) and clicks them.
 It's a little like a fuzz tester for your app.

 You can use it like so: